Hans Thoma: Karlsruhe

+The Karlsruhe period was overshadowed by the death of his wife Cella in 1901, an event that deeply affected Thoma, leading to years of depression.
+In the following years, he continued to live in Karlsruhe with his sister.

+By around 1910, he was regarded as one of Germany's most esteemed painters.
+The dictionary Meyer's Großes Konversations-Lexikon of 1909 described him as "one of the most beloved painters of the German people", a designation again invoked in 2013 by the Städel Museum in Frankfurt during the exhibition Hans Thoma: "Favorite Painter of the German People".

+From 1905 to 1918, Thoma served as a member of the First Chamber of the Baden State Parliament, having been appointed by the Grand Duke.
+In October 1914, he was among the signatories of the Manifesto of the 93, which sought to defend German militarism at the beginning of World War I and denied the occurrence of war crimes in Belgium.

+In 1919, Thoma's 80th birthday was celebrated at an event organised by Ernst Oppler and Lovis Corinth.

-He died in Karlsruhe in 1924 at the age of 85.
+Hans Thoma died in Karlsruhe in 1924 at the age of 85.

-Style
+Style and legacy

 In spite of his studies under various masters, his art has little in common with modern ideas, and is formed partly by his early impressions of the simple idyllic life of his native district, partly by his sympathy with the early German masters, particularly with Albrecht Altdorfer and Lucas Cranach the Elder.
 In his love of the details of nature, in his precise drawing of outline, and in his predilection for local coloring, he has distinct affinities with the Pre-Raphaelites.